joseph-ortiz/machine-learning-python/README.md

 - Data Rules
  1. Closer the data is to what you are predicting the better
  2. Data will never be in the format you need.
+ 3. Accurately predicting rare data results is difficult.
 - Remove duplicated columns
 - Correlated Columsn - Same information but in a different format.
  - Example - an Id as a string vs an ID as a number
  - this can amplify data as a bias, add little info, can cause algorithms to get confused.
+- Change Tracking
+ - Jupyter Notebook
+  - Python interpreter in the cells
+  - Documentation storage in the cells